Track tigers, chase light, and sharpen your eye with expert photographers guiding the way.

 9 – 19 March 2026

-From the teak forests of Pench to the tangled bamboo of Tadoba, this journey places you at the heart of India’s wildest terrain with camera in hand and a seasoned expedition leader at your side.
-Timed for optimal conditions in February and March, it’s a safari for those who want more than sightings, but to frame a moment and craft images with powerful stories.
-Your photographic narrative continues through Delhi and Agra, where the interplay of shadow and structure offers new creative ground.
-With private game drives, boutique stays, and coaching throughout, this is a photo safari reimagined.
-Come along and chase shadow and silhouette, tooth and claw — with your camera always at the ready.
+From the teak forests of Pench to the bamboo thickets of Tadoba, this journey places you at the heart of India’s untamed corners – camera ready, guided by a seasoned expedition leader, Pranad Patil.
+Timed for the golden light of February and March, it’s a photographic safari for those who seek more than sightings: here, every frame tells a story.
+Your journey weaves through Delhi and Agra, where light and shadow shape new perspectives.
+With private game drives, intimate stays, and hands-on guidance, this is a safari designed for storytellers.

 3 nights Delhi | 3 nights Pench National Park | 3 nights Tadoba Andhari Tiger Reserve | 1 night Agra